Hakowan/hakowan/docs/guide/transform.md

 tr = hkw.transform.Filter(data="attr_name", condition=lambda value: value > 0)
 ```

+Note that if `data` parameter is `None`, the mesh vertex position attribute will be used by default.
 See the [Smoothed Particle Hydrodynamics example](../examples/sph.md) for an actual usage of the filter
 transform.